IndralekhaA/IndralekhaA/README.md

-# 👋 Hi there!
+# :wave: Hi there!
 Welcome to my GitHub Profile

 I'm Indralekha, a Microsoft-certified **Data Engineer** with extensive experience in designing, building, and optimizing data pipelines and workflows.
 I specialize in **SQL**, **Python**, **Big Data Technologies**, and **Cloud Platforms** like AWS and Azure.